shakilmith/documentation/frontend/react/react-list/index.md

 ![alt text](image3.png)

-## Pass List as A Prop
+## How to Pass List as a Prop

-To make the code more efficient we can use props to pass the list elements and then render.
+To make the previous code more efficient and maintainable we can use props to pass the list elements and then render.
+Such as,

 ```
 const App=()=>{